Platyhystrix: Dorsal Blades

-The characteristic most notable of Platyhystrix is its elongated neural spines.
-Initially, these “spines” were thought to be an extension of the neural arch above the transverse process.
-However, the reassignment of Platyhystrix to the armored Dissorophidae clade and the blade’s extensive ornamentation led Vaughn in 1971 to reinterpret this feature as an osteoderm that was fused to the true neural spine instead.
+The most notable characteristic of Platyhystrix is its elongated neural spines.
+Initially, these "spines" were thought to be an extension of the neural arch above the transverse process.
+However, the reassignment of Platyhystrix to the armored Dissorophidae clade and the blade's extensive ornamentation led Vaughn in 1971 to reinterpret this feature as an osteoderm that was fused to the true neural spine instead.
 This reclassification suggested a superficial convergence with the neural spines present in synapsids.
 Histological analysis revealed that the dorsal blades of Platyhystrix do indeed share histological features and were likely homologous with the internal osteoderm series present in other dissorophids.
 This evidence points to the blades being of dermal origin, and are a novel example of dermal-endochondral co-ossification in a Paleozoic tetrapod.

 It is estimated that the notable sail was made up of a range of 11-15 laterally compressed and distally expanded blades.
 Most of the distal length of these dorsal blades is covered with ridges and pustules, similar to the dermal ornamentation seen on the skull.
 Similar to Edaphosaurus, a paired set of lateral tubercles can be found proximally on the blade, and while some spines curve anteriorly, the rest exhibit severe curving toward the pelvis.

 The purpose of the blades still remains unknown, although many theories have been postulated over the years.
 The use of the sail for thermoregulation, sexual dimorphism, and species identification are all hypotheses that have been applied to other sail-bearing taxa.
 A speculation more specifically related to Platyhystrix is that these neural spines could have served to stiffen the vertebral column in order to adapt to a more terrestrial lifestyle.